pwmt/zathura/doc/man/zathurarc.5.rst

   * Value type: Boolean
   * Default value: true

+*double-click-follow*
+  Defines whether double or single click on a link should trigger follow.

+  * Value type: Boolean
+  * Default value: true

 *filemonitor*
   Defines the file monitor backend used to check for changes in files.
 Possible values are "glib", "signal" (if signal handling is supported), and "noop".
 The